-Average temperatures usually fall between the late 20s and early 30s (°C) during summer and winter's warm too, with an average of 24°C.
+Average temperatures are usually between high 20s and low 30s (°C) during summer and winter.
+The sea temperature is warm all year round.

 The nearest airport to Montego Bay is Sangster International Airport, 6km away.